briardew/codas/README.md

 ### Cloning an existing run

 1. Define your GEOS directory (`$GEOSDIR`).
-If you checked out and compiled the model following the instructions below (we need to add that section!), you can skip this step.
+If you checked out and compiled the model following the instructions below, you can skip this step.
     ```
     setenv GEOSDIR /discover/nobackup/bweir/GEOS/GEOSadas-5_30_0/GEOSadas
     ```